jhxmluv/G4/README.md

 🙌🏻 The roles of members

-+ Presentater : Taehong
-+ Video maker : Jiham
++ Presentater : Jiham
 + G4's writer : Daeun
++ Video maker : All

 📅 3/28 first meeting